The Best AI Certifications Worth Getting in 2026 (And Which Ones to Skip)

 Cost: $1,500-3,000 per course Time: 40-60 hours Best for: Senior professionals who value the Stanford brand

 Stanford's online AI courses are academically rigorous and well-respected.
-They're expensive, but the Stanford name opens doors, particularly for leadership roles.
-Worth it if your career strategy involves signalling elite credentials.
+They're expensive, but the Stanford name opens doors, particularly for leadership roles and in industries where institutional prestige matters (consulting, finance, academia).

 Tier 3: Proceed With Caution